 As an artist, Bala’s journey has been through a variety of materials.
 Lithography and printing in the early years, incorporating sand; later, laser-burnt marks and screen printing on paper; stencils, acrylic, and silicone on canvas; fibreglass, acrylic, and wood; fibreglass and acrylic; terra cotta and cement; iron, sandstone—through his practice, many materials have transformed.
 Another significant development in the artist’s practice in the 2000s was the incorporation of his own body imprint into his works.
 That is, the artist began casting his own body and using it to produce works.
 The artist is not only someone who creates art; his hands and body become part of the artwork itself, becoming art in their own right.

 Introspection is one of the most critical aspects of Indian philosophy.
+It is not something confined only to philosophy.
 However, ideally, that is how one would put it, a philosophical view of oneself.
 However, while the human body has a philosophical notion in its depths, it is a material entity, or in Deleuze’s view, an assemblage.
 Moreover, materially, the perspective presented here is that a person’s body, in its mere, transient state and existence, is a material with enough depth to become a work of art.
 Whether it is a person’s hand (Untitled, 2002), the body in Self in Progress (2002) as it is, or, as in the works in the ‘Kaayam’ series, the artist subjects his own body, like discarded clothes, to various states and transformations.
 The point is that, through practice, even hands, legs, the body, its shapes, wrinkles, and folds can be transformed into material capable of becoming art.

 Traces and Traces of Oneself